dtcenter/METviewer/docs/Users_Guide/database_loading.rst

 **<mode_header_db_check>:** **TRUE** or **FALSE**, this option indicates whether a database query check for MODE header information should be performed - **WARNING:** enabling this feature could significantly increase load time.
+Default: TRUE.

 **<mtd_header_db_check>:** **TRUE** or **FALSE**, this option indicates whether a database query check for MODE TD header information should be performed - **WARNING:** enabling this feature could significantly increase load time.
+Default: TRUE.

 **<drop_indexes>:** **TRUE** or **FALSE**, this option indicates whether database indexes should be dropped prior to loading new data.
+Default: FALSE.

 **<load_indexes>:** **TRUE** or **FALSE**, this option indicates whether database indexes should be created after loading new data.
+Default: TRUE.

 **<group>:** The name of the group for the user interface.